gerstner-hub/libxpp/README.md

 I guess it is no secret that the libX11 API is not that much fun to work with.
 Its documentation is somewhat lacking.
-The error handling model is special since there is synchronous and ansychronous error reporting, based on the X protocol.
+The error handling model is special since there is synchronous and asynchronous error reporting, based on the X protocol.
 Many synchronous error returns in libX11 are actually constant and never report an error. *libxpp* cannot really improve these shortcomings.